-We and each of our directors and executive officers and holders of substantially all of our outstanding capital stock, who will collectively own shares of our common stock upon the closing of this offering (based on our shares outstanding as of June 30, 2021), have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of Evercore Group L.L.C. and William Blair & Company, L.L.C.
-Among other exceptions to such restrictions on the sale or transfer of our capital stock, Agenus would be permitted to make a pro rata distribution to its stockholders for no consideration of up to shares of our common stock and such stockholders may then sell the shares of our common stock into the public market.
+We and each of our directors and executive officers and holders of substantially all of our outstanding capital stock, have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, for 180 days after the date of this prospectus without first obtaining the written consent of Evercore Group L.L.C. and William Blair & Company, L.L.C.
+The lock-ups are subject to customary exceptions to such restrictions.